 Section 3.
 Compensatory Time.
-As an alternative to payment of overtime in accordance with this Article and the parallel provision of the King County Agreement, compensatory time off may be granted with pay for work performed either on a previously authorized overtime/comp-time basis or for work performed on a holiday which is normally scheduled as a day off.
-Such compensatory time shall be granted on the basis of time and one-half (1 1⁄2) for all hours worked in excess of seven eight (78) compensated hours in one day\, exclusive of the lunch period, or thirty five\forty (3540) compensated hours in one week.
+As an alternative to payment of overtime in accordance with this Article and the parallel provision of the King County Agreement, compensatory time off may be granted with pay for work performed either on a previously authorized overtime/comptime basis or for work performed on a holiday which is normally scheduled as a day off.
+Such compensatory time shall be granted on the basis of time and one- half (1 1⁄2) for all hours worked in excess of eight (8) compensated hours in one (1) day-, exclusive of the lunch period, or forty (40) compensated hours in one (1) week.
 Granting of compensatory time shall be in accordance with the following procedures:

-- A. No compensatory time shall be granted unless either the work in excess of normal hours was approved by the supervisor in advance of the time worked or, in exceptional circumstances, the emergency work is reported and approved by the supervisor after being worked. - B. No compensatory time may be used without having first accrued it. - C. No more than thirty-fiveforty (3540) hours of compensatory time may be accumulated at any time unless it -has been approved by Human Resources.
-When an employee has reached forty (40) hours of compensatory time, the employee shall be paid overtime for any hours compensated in excess of their regular schedule. - D. Compensatory time will be tracked in the PeopleSoft time keeping system. - E. Approved compensatory time shall be earned in fifteen (15) minute increments, with a minimum of fifteen (15) minutes being earned for any approved work beyond the normal work day.
+A. No compensatory time shall be granted unless either the work in excess of normal hours was approved by the supervisor in advance of the time worked or, in exceptional circumstances, the emergency work is reported and approved by the supervisor after being worked.

+B. No compensatory time may be used without having first accrued it.

+C. No more than forty (40) hours of compensatory time may be accumulated at any time unless it has been approved by Human Resources.
+When an employee has reached forty (40) hours of compensatory time, the employee shall be paid overtime for any hours compensated in excess of their regular schedule.

+D. Compensatory time will be tracked in the PeopleSoft time keeping system.
+E. Approved compensatory time shall be earned in fifteen (15) minute increments, with a minimum of fifteen (15) minutes being earned for any approved work beyond the normal work day.

 Section 4.
 Work-Related Telephone Calls.
 Employees are not expected to share their personal telephone numbers with their DPAs or other staff.
 Similarly, they are not expected to take their work assigned cellular phones home (or answer their work assigned cellular phones after hours while teleworking).
-If a staff member needs to take their work cellular phone home for emergency work purposes, this must be cleared through their supervisor first and, if their supervisor is not available, another staff supervisor or Human Resources.

-Employees can work with their supervisor to make-up the time worked by leaving early, coming in late or extending a lunch or other break.
+In the rare instance when Eemployees do perform work outside of regular work hours, the employee can work with their supervisor to make-up the time worked by leaving early, coming in late or extending a lunch or other break.
 This must be approved by the supervisor.
-If the emergent need surpasses half an hour, the employee can request overtime or compensatory time from their supervisor.

 Section 5.
 Flex schedules and telecommuting.
 Flex schedules and/or telecommuting requests will be considered by the PAO.
 If such a request is denied by the PAO, the PAO will respond in writing to the requester and the Union with the legitimate business reason for the denial.
 Section 6.
-Safety: Employees who telecommute are responsible for working safely and will work with Safety and Claims Management to process a worker's compensation claim for work-related illnesses or injuries while telecommuting.
+Safety.
+Employees who telecommute are responsible for working safely and will work with Safety and Claims Management to process a worker's compensation claim for work-related illnesses or injuries while telecommuting.
 The Prosecuting Attorney's Office shall assist and support all employees in maintaining a safe and ergonomically appropriate working environment.
 Employees should notify their supervisor if they have ergonomic or safety related home office concerns.
 Notwithstanding Article 17, employees may choose to shorten or waive their meal periods in order to reduce exposure or risk associated with safety concerns.
+ARTICLE 9: HEALTH AND WELFARE BENEFITS As an economic matter, health and welfare benefits shall be determined by the separate but parallel Agreement between King County and the Union.

-ARTICLE 10: MISCELLANEOUS
+ARTICLE 10: MISCELLANEOUS Section 1.

-Section 1.
 Limitation on Temporary Employees.
 Temporary employees shall not be used to supplant the regular employees in the bargaining unit.